 There are many advantages to leveraging an AppExchange app versus building a custom solution in Salesforce.
 So always consider the build Vs Buy as well.

 Code quality are important for any Salesforce Enterprise implementation.
-Before getting started with Salesforce Development it is every important to document the best practices and code standard.
-This document checklist will help how a customer, Project manager, administrator and developer make sure whether the code written for their uses are followed Apex coding standard as well as avoid vulnerabilities Security issues.
+Before getting started with Salesforce Development, it is very important to document the best practices and code standards.
+This document checklist will help customers, project managers, administrators, and developers ensure that the code written for their use follows the Apex coding standard and avoids vulnerabilities and security issues.

 Code review is a software quality assurance process.
 It can be manually by a team or by using an automated code review tool.
 The motive is to find bugs, resolve errors, and improving code quality.
 Check this session to learn about code review in Salesforce.